Samurai Warrior: The Battles of Usagi Yojimbo: Gameplay

-The game is a sideways-scrolling adventure, where Miyamoto Usagi has to defeat opponents in sword fights, and also have encounters with other characters (also anthropomorphic animals), for example priests, who usually carry a cane and utter Zen Buddhist kōans, such as "if you see the Buddha on the path, kill him".
+The game is a side-scrolling adventure, where Miyamoto Usagi has to defeat opponents in sword fights, and also have encounters with other characters (also anthropomorphic animals), for example priests, who usually carry a cane and utter Zen Buddhist kōans, such as "if you see the Buddha on the path, kill him".
 Usagi is often attacked by bandits and enemy ninja.
 These opponents frequently disguise themselves as harmless peasants, villagers or priests.

 Although progress is always left-to-right, there are branches along the way that allow some gameplay liberty.
 There is also a sword training level, with bales of hay instead of enemies.

 The scoring system is based on karma; doing good deeds raises Usagi's karma, and doing bad deeds reduces it.
 If Usagi's karma drops to zero, he will perform seppuku.
 Good deeds include killing armed opponents and donating money to peasants and priests.
 Conversely, attacking priests or unarmed characters or even drawing his sword in front of them reduces it (besides turning them hostile).

-To earn money, Usagi can gamble at inns along the path and collect coins from slain enemies.
+To earn money, Usagi can gamble at inns along the path and collect ryō coins from slain enemies.
 The money can be spent on food, which in turn increases his energy.

-Planned content
+Development

 The game was originally envisioned as a much larger, open world experience, but due to the hardware and memory limitations of the Commodore 64, for which it was originally developed, numerous features had to be cut from the final product.

 Paul Kidd and Russel Comte originally wrote a much larger script for the game, which would see Usagi be able to traverse through many multiple paths and lead to entirely different adventures and endings.
 In the design documents for the game, characters and situations are detailed such as mole ninjas surfacing out of the soil, a side quest rescuing an innocent villager being dragged by a stampeding horse and numerous activities such as gambling and dialogue sequences in the town sections of the game.

 Likewise, the karma system was downscaled into a simplistic numeric system which acted as an onscreen counter that led Usagi to commit suicide if it fell under 0.
 In the original game design documents, karma was envisioned as a more fulfilled reputation system, which would affect the NPCs' views and actions towards Usagi.